t-gebauer/vscode-code-strider/README.md

 ## Contributions

 This extension contributes the languages `Fennel` and `Nix`.
 These are only partial definitions.
-Basically, only mapping their respective file suffixes to a language identifier.
+Basically only mapping their respective file suffixes to a language identifier.
 This allows consistent detection of all supported languages.

 ### Custom commands

-You can create custom key bindings which are only effective during Code-strider navigation or insert-mode.
-The following contexts can be used in a key bindings `when` expression:
+You can create custom key bindings which are only active during either Code-strider navigation or insert-mode.
+The following contexts can be used in a key binding's `when` expression:

-- `code-strider:is-editor-supported` indicates whether this extension is active in the currently active text editor (the language is supported).
+- `code-strider:is-editor-supported` indicates whether this extension is active in the currently active text editor (this is true if the language is supported).
-- `code-strider:is-insert-mode` indicates whether text insertion is active
+- `code-strider:is-insert-mode` indicates whether text insertion is active.

 For example, all default key bindings active during the structured-navigation mode use this expression: